aws-samples/cost-effective-aws-deployment-of-comfyui/README.md

 For the sake of reproducability and consistency, we recommend using [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) IDE for deploying and testing this solution.

-!!! info
-    You can use your local development environment, but you will need to make sure that you have AWS CLI, AWS CDK and Docker properly setup.
+ℹ️ You can use your local development environment, but you will need to make sure that you have AWS CLI, AWS CDK and Docker properly setup.
 Additionally, if you're building your docker image using apple chips (M1, M2, etc.) then you need to use the Docker ```docker build --platform linux/amd64 .``` command.

 <details>
 <summary>Click to see environment setup with Cloud9</summary>